 Price First Taxis: 01803 322322

 It’s around the waterfront that you’ll find the best nightlife areas in Torquay.
 Torwood Street has some fantastic bars, like the nationally acclaimed The Clocktower, as well as two of the biggest nightclubs in Torquay, and one of the few cocktail bars.
-If you’re The Strand has a few less mainstream venues, including some brilliant live music options, and a vibrant nightclub.
+The Strand has a few less mainstream venues, including some brilliant live music options, and a vibrant nightclub.
 Victoria Parade, very close to Torwood Street, has some brilliant pubs as well as one nightclub.

 Torquay Central Cinema – a standard cinema experience, except for its alternative cinema nights, which bring some arthouse, independent or foreign films to the town.
 Good way to use up a little time before you all head home.